Best of Central Asia Tour

 Khiva Walls in Uzbekistan

-After leisurely breakfast, check-out from the hotel by around 11:00 AM and transfer to the train station to catch the fast train to Khiva (12:15 PM – 6:30 PM) It is a long train ride through the Kyzylkum Desert.
-At the end of the day, we will be rewarded with the magnificence of Khiva.
-We will arrive in the evening, just in time for dinner in the Old City, and check in at the hotel for the night.
+We will check out from the hotel after breakfast and depart around 8:00 AM to Khiva.
+It is a long but scenic ride through the Kyzylkum Desert, but the roads are shaky in places.
+On the way, we will stop for lunch and also have time to stretch our legs.
+At the end of this arduous drive, we will be rewarded with the magnificence of Khiva.
+We will arrive in the evening, just in time for dinner in the town, and check in at the hotel for the night.

 Overnight in Hotel Asia 3* or similar